 Define core requirement for input level range for which EVM needs to be met, but test only maximum power

 Further discuss candidate values for the minimum input power level for which EVM needs to be met together with channel BW and modulation.
+Align with FR1 (if possible) once outcome for FR1 discussion is agreed.

 2.3.2 Input IMD

 No progress has been made o the CW or modulated input signals definition the 2 options remain: